Children of the Sun (video game): Development

 Children of the Sun was developed by solo developer René Rother in Germany, and development of the game lasted for four years.
 While Rother was studying graphic design in university, he created prototypes video games for personal interest and participated in game jams such as Ludum Dare in his spare time.
 Most of his early efforts were "atmospheric kind of pieces" and "walking simulators", though he was unsure if they can be commercialized and sold as a product.
-Children of the Sun was among one of the prototypes he had worked on, and he contacted Devolver Digital which agreed to publish the game after being impressed by its aesthetics despite not liking Rother's initial pitch.
+Children of the Sun was one of the prototypes he had worked on, and he contacted Devolver Digital which agreed to publish the game after being impressed by its aesthetics despite not liking Rother's initial pitch.
 Gameplay wise, Rother once experimented with including free-form exploration and stealth for the player character, though these mechanics were scrapped as he wanted to focus on refining and polishing the game's central gameplay mechanic.
 Killer7 and Hitman were cited as his sources of inspiration, with Rother describing them as games that "require patience and experimentation".
 Visually, the game were reiterated many times.
 Aidan Baker of Nadja served as the game's composer.

 Devolver Digital announced in the game in February 2024.
 It was released for Windows on April 9, 2024.

 Reception

 The game received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 87% of critics.

 Diego Nicolás Argüello from Game Informer wrote that "Children of the Sun is a prime example of an experience born from a straightforward premise and then iterated for the right amount of time before it loses its charm".
 He felt that the core gameplay loop was engaging and satisfying, and he felt that the game's visuals and soundtracks "make for a haunting sensorial stimulation".
 Toussaint Egen from Polygon praised the game for its replayability and for encouraging players to experiment with their approach, singling out Level 18 "Open Mic Night in Hell" as one of the game's highlights.
 Kelsey Raynor from VG247 compared the game to Hotline Miami and added that it was a "phenomenal achievement" for Rother to create a puzzle game that is "violent and solemn" at the same time.
 Writing for GameSpot, Richard Wakeling compared the game to Sniper Elite and Superhot, described the game as a "thinking man's shooter", lauding its core gameplay mechanic for being "innovative".
 However, he noted that the game was short as he completed the game in around 3 hours.